 09 Aug REWILDING EASTERN QUOLLS

-Earlier this year Aussie Ark, in conjunction with Rewilding Australia, released 17 of our own Eastern quolls back into the wild at Booderee national park.
+In 2019, Aussie Ark, in conjunction with Rewilding Australia, released 17 of our own Eastern quolls back into the wild at Booderee National Park.
 An additional 20 quolls from other conservation establishments were also used in the release.

 These quolls were part of a secondary release with 20 quolls already released in 2018.
 The project is a prime example of how organisations can come together and work towards and difficult but shared goal.